The Department of Communications invites high-performing graduates to join its team and help manage the Australian Government’s priorities for:

 - a comprehensive orientation week

-- three different work rotations, with opportunities to contribute to policy development, program management and administration
+- opportunity to contribute to policy development, program management and administration

 The Department makes a significant investment in you during the year, and we want you to learn and develop as much as possible.
 When the program ends we want you to have a great position and to see a future within the Department.